ryba3310/TerraCube/README.md

 - ✅   Prepare node images with Packer
 - ✅   Make Terraform script to provision long living nodes
 - ⚠️   Make Terraform script to provision temporary nodes
-- ⚠️   Make main script to run all the IaC code
+- ✅   Make main script to run all the IaC code
 - ✅   Prepare SSH access for every node after provisioning
 - ✅   Create Ansible playbook which takes care of node membership after being provisioned
 - ⚠️   Create playbook managing Kuberentes
 - ⚠️   Use cloud features to divide network into public and private
-- ⚠️   Create Teleraf, InfluxDB and Grafana deployment
+- ✅   Create InfluxDB and Grafana deployment
 - ⚠️   Create Teleraf DaemonSet to make it run on every node
 - ⚠️   Sort files into folders
+- ⚠️   Fix DNS resolution in Kubernetes
+- ⚠️   Fix long init time of Calico CNI (probably unavoidable)
 - ⚠️   Gather KPIs to monitor cluster utilization
 - ⚠️   Create alert/threshold which provisions new nodes during heavy times
 - ⚠️   Use Kafka messege queuing ?
+- ✅   Prepare YAML configs for Grafna
+- ✅   Prepare YAML configs for InfluxDB
+- ⚠️   Prepare YAML configs for Telegraf
 - ⚠️   Prepare YAML configs for Kubernetes cluster
 - ⚠️   Prepare some interface to put any containerized application ?
 - ❌  reserved